alisaifee/coredis/docs/source/handbook/caching.rst

 2. Return cached responses when they are found if the cache is returning healthy via the :data:`~coredis.cache.AbstractCache.healthy` property
 3. Invalidate the entire cache for a key if a non readonly command is called
-4. If the cache returns a :data:`~coredis.cache.AbstractCache.confidence` value lower than ``100`` the client will distrust the cached response ``(100-$confidence)%`` of the time and validate the cached response against the actual response from the server.
-The result of the comparison will be provided to the cache through a call to :meth:`~coredis.cache.AbstractCache.feedback` and it is up to the cache implementation to decide what to do with this feedback.
+4. If the cache implements: class:`~coredis.cache.SupportsSampling` and returns a :data:`~coredis.cache.SupportsSampling.confidence` value lower than ``100`` the client will distrust the cached response ``(100-$confidence)%`` of the time and validate the cached response against the actual response from the server.
+The result of the comparison will be provided to the cache through a call to :meth:`~coredis.cache.SupportsSampling.feedback` and it is up to the cache implementation to decide what to do with this feedback.

 Tracking Cache